 SupportsActivityEndpoint

-This Metadata entry in the Endpoint Reference for the activity endpoint and in the Resource Properties indicates whether the endpoint is compliant with the Activity Endpoint Profile.
+This MANDATORY Metadata entry in the Endpoint Reference for the activity endpoint and in the Resource Properties indicates whether the endpoint is compliant with the Activity Endpoint Profile.
 The entry’s type is xsd:boolean, and it has a cardinality of exactly 1.
 A value of “true” indicates compliance, while a value of “false” or the absence of the entry indicates non-compliance.
-The following pseudo schema illustrates this. <Shahbaz fix this>
+The following pseudo schema illustrates this.

 <wsa:EndpointReference>